honette/DiffuserFlux/comfyui/README.md

 - 複数人対応

 ```
-Description: As soon as the video begins, The girls clothes fly off in an instant, The girls are completely naked including the lower body, Then The girls jumps little by little;
+Description: As soon as the video begins, The girls's clothes fly off in an instant, The girls are completely naked including the lower body, Then The girls jumps little by little;
 Constraints: head orientation remains constant throughout the motion; Camera: fixed front, The composition does not change; Mood: The girls are teenager, The girls have large nipples;
 ```